Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Hardware/Machine architectures/hexagon.md

 aliases:
   - Hexagon
 ---
-Hexagon is a microarchitecture developed by Qualcomm for specialized processing tasks, particularly in mobile devices.
+**Hexagon** is a microarchitecture developed by Qualcomm for specialised processing tasks, particularly in mobile devices.
 It is designed for efficient signal processing and multimedia applications.